Selling shares: how to proceed?

 Selling shares: Instructions for use

-The transfer of shares is an obligatory step when a partner wishes to leave a company or reduce his or her shareholding.
-This act is subject to a strict procedure.
-Here are some explanations.
+The transfer of shares is a mandatory step when a partner wishes to leave a company or reduce their stake in the capital.
+This act is subject to a regulated procedure.
+Here's an explanation.

 Taxation